quailyquaily/quaily-docs/docs/writer/migration.md

 **WordPress**

-Please export all data from WordPress and send it to us by email.
+Please export follow "[Export Your Website’s Content](https://wordpress.com/support/export/)", export the XML file from WordPress and send it to us by email.

+> [!NOTE]
+> Please make sure your posts are public.
+Protected posts will not be exported.

 **Bearblog**